 This model assumes poll errors in states will be identical nationwide.
 State win probabilities are derived from analyzing how the final Election Graphs poll averages have historically deviated from actual election results from 2008 to 2020.
 This model shows how things would look each day if that day was election day.

-Ten most needed polls: Mississippi, Louisiana, Oregon, Kansas, Nebraska (CD1), Connecticut, Kentucky, Alabama, Arkansas, Delaware
+Ten most needed polls: Pennsylvania, Mississippi, Louisiana, Oregon, Kansas, Nebraska (CD1), Connecticut, Kentucky, Alabama, Arkansas

 Election Graphs tracks state by state poll averages to estimate Electoral College results, and tracks estimates of the primary delegate races once they begin.